 - Gaining experience and preparation for when the NSQHS Standards becomes mandatory for private dental practices.

-We welcome the opportunity to meet with you and discuss how HDAA can assist your service with assessment to the NSQHSS.
+We welcome the opportunity to discuss how HDAA can assist your service with assessment to the NSQHSS.

 Preparing for your NSQHSS assessment